-Town Meeting Day, First Tuesday in March Bennington Battle Day, August 16
+Town Meeting Day, First Tuesday in March

+Bennington Battle Day, August 16
-(3) The designated rate of straight time compensatory time off shall apply for the following day: Martin Luther King Jr.'s Birthday, the third Monday in January.
-(4) Notwithstanding any contrary provision of this Section, for employees in Overtime Categories 15, 16 and 17 the "designated rate" of straight time pay shall apply on all days observed as legal holidays.

-(i) Notwithstanding the above provisions, if work on a holiday with a designated rate of straight time qualifies as overtime under the provisions covering overtime, an employee shall be paid in accordance with the overtime provisions.

-(j) In all instances for compensation for time worked on a holiday, applicable shift differential shall be in addition to holiday pay.
+- (3) Notwithstanding any contrary provision of this Section, for employees in Overtime Categories 15, and 16 the "designated rate" of straight time pay shall apply on all days observed as legal holidays. - (i) Notwithstanding the above provisions, if work on a holiday with a designated rate of straight time qualifies as overtime under the provisions covering overtime, an employee shall be paid in accordance with the overtime provisions. - (j) In all instances for compensation for time worked on a holiday, applicable shift differential shall be in addition to holiday pay.

-8. Time off for legal or administrative holidays or the day after Thanksgiving shall not be charged against sick or annual leave.

-9. An employee who is off payroll due to disciplinary suspension or absent without authorization for any portion of the scheduled workdays immediately prior to, or next following, or the day of that observed as a holiday, and who does not work on such holiday shall not be eligible for holiday compensation, unless the employee actually works on the holiday.
+- 7. Time off for legal or administrative holidays or the day after Thanksgiving shall not be charged against sick or annual leave. - 8.
+An employee who is off payroll due to disciplinary suspension, absent without authorization, or on any unpaid leave of absence for any portion of the scheduled workdays immediately prior to, or next following, or the day of that observed as a holiday, and who does not work on such holiday shall not be eligible for holiday compensation, unless the employee actually works on the holiday.

-(a) In continuous operations for purposes of computing pay and benefits, a classified employee's holiday shall begin at the time his regular and normal work schedule would begin on that day and shall continue for twenty-four (24) consecutive hours.

-(b) Part time computations;

-(1) Part-time classified employees who do not work on a legal holiday will receive their hourly rate for the number of hours regularly scheduled for that day.
+- (a) In continuous operations for purposes of computing pay and benefits, a classified employee's holiday shall begin at the time his regular and normal work schedule would begin on that day and shall continue for twenty-four (24) consecutive hours. - (b) Part time computations; - (1) Part-time classified employees who do not work on a legal holiday will receive their hourly rate for the number of hours regularly scheduled for that day.
 Part-time classified employees who do work on a legal holiday will receive applicable holiday pay at designated rates (i.e., not prorated) for all hours worked that day, not to exceed the limits specified in this Article.
-Unworked legal holidays falling on a part-time employee's scheduled day off will be compensated in direct proportion to the normal number of scheduled work hours in a pay period.

-(2) A permanent part-time classified employee who works on a seasonal schedule will be entitled to payment for those holidays which occur during the period of time when working.

-(c) Effective December 31, 1997, if the day following the effective date of an employee's separation from State service is observed as a legal holiday, the employee will receive pay for the legal holiday, but the effective date of separation shall not be changed as a result of receiving such holiday pay.
+Unworked legal holidays falling on a part-time employee's scheduled day off will be compensated in direct proportion to the normal number of scheduled work hours in a pay period. - (2) A permanent part-time classified employee who works on a seasonal schedule will be entitled to payment for those holidays which occur during the period of time when working. - (c) Effective December 31, 1997, if the day following the effective date of an employee's separation from State service is observed as a legal holiday, the employee will receive pay for the legal holiday, but the effective date of separation shall not be changed as a result of receiving such holiday pay.